ZewdieMc/BiteBuddy/README.md

 # 📖 BiteBuddy <a name="about-project"></a>

 BiteBuddy is a simple and powerful application that displays list of meal items on the dashboard where a customer can like, comment and order mill.
 It is built with webpack and the Fetch javascript API.
+[You can watch a brief demo here](https://drive.google.com/file/d/1-oNMnokwaJ0B-OMvO-gYN7jupWm06ED5/view?usp=sharing).

 ## 🛠 Built With <a name="built-with"></a>
 webpack